Kong/workshop-api-resilience-enterprise/README.md

      <br/>

-     Alternatively, use the Admin API to list plugins for a given Service:
+     Alternatively, use the Admin API to list plugins:
      ```shell
      curl http://localhost:8001/plugins
      ```